ASKurz/blogdown/content/blog/2023-06-25-causal-inference-with-beta-regression/index.md

     ## 1 beta ANOVA  ate      0.178 0.031  0.118   0.239
     ## 2 beta ANCOVA ate      0.207 0.02   0.166   0.246

 Yep, adding the `pre` score to the beta ANCOVA returned a smaller posterior SD and a narrower 95% interval.
-If you can add a high-quality baseline covariate or two to your beta model, you probably should.
+If you can add a high-quality baseline covariate or 2 to your beta model, you probably should.
 For kicks and giggles, let’s finish this section out with a coefficient plot of the `\(\hat{\tau}_\text{ATE}\)` from all 4 models.

 ``` r
 bind_rows(